 If there’s one thing John Brunner is known for, it would be the culture shock he gives readers via his books.
 “Stand on Zanzibar” is one of those, with a staccato style of writing, Brunner throws everything at you; multiple points of view, news bulletins, media blitzes and a cacophony of characters, locations, immersing you in an anarchic, overcrowded corporate megalopolis.

 But there is another dimension to Brunner’s work.
-His ability took to look at his 1969 world, and anticipate the trends for the next forty years, and getting a good percentage of his predictions right.
+His ability took to look at his 1969 world, anticipate the trends for the next forty years, and get a good percentage of his predictions right.
 Now, that’s a skill any science fiction author worth their salt should at least attempt to master.
 “Stand on Zanzibar” is known for its ambitious and remarkably accurate predictions about the future, despite being written several decades ago.

 The novel coined the term “muckers” to describe people living in cramped, crowded conditions.
 This prediction reflects the concerns of the time and remains relevant today as population growth continues to be a global challenge.
-Random acts of violence by crazy individuals is common.
-These people commit sabotage of public transportation, water mains, other parts of the “infrastructure” as a hobby.
+Random acts of violence by crazy individuals are common.
+These people commit sabotage of public transportation, water mains, and other parts of the “infrastructure” as a hobby.

-Organised bands of terrorist saboteurs are a major threat to U.S. interests, and have even manage to attack buildings within the United States.
+Organised bands of terrorist saboteurs are a major threat to U.S. interests and have even managed to attack buildings within the United States.

 Prices have increased sixfold between 1960 and 2010 because of inflation.

 *Seven-fold is the actual figure.

 China surpasses Russia as a strategic military threat to the United States of America.
 Cheap computing power and intellectual property theft have enabled their industries to dominate world markets and for the expansion of the CCP’s armed forces.